Allen M. Hornblum: Career

 After completing his master's degree from Villanova University, Hornblum went to Holmesburg prison to direct an adult literacy program in 1971.
 There, he noticed scores of inmates with arms covered in gauze pads and adhesive tape.
 He later learned that medical experiments had been conducted on the inmates for the last 20 years.
 Hornblum spent 10 years as a literacy instructor and sat on the board of the Pennsylvania Prison Society.
 He was appointed to the Philadelphia Board of Prison Trustees in 1986.
 While serving as a prison trustee, he actively participated in a proposal to allow prisoners the right to have condoms.
-However, the proposal was turned down.
+However, the proposal was voted down, requiring Mayor Wilson Goode to declare the policy himself.
 Hornblum also served as the executive director of the Americans for Democratic Action.
 As executive director of Americans for Democratic Action, Hornblum led or participated in a number of issue and electoral campaigns that ran the gamut from US Senate and City Council races to reproductive rights and right-to-know environmental campaigns.
 Hornblum was appointed to the Pennsylvania Crime Commission in 1988.
 Designed to investigate organized crime and public corruption in the commonwealth, Hornblum was a member when the Commission investigated the criminal connections of Pa.
 Attorney General Ernie Preate.
 That investigation eventually led to Preate's conviction and imprisonment.

 In 1990, he was appointed chief of staff of the Philadelphia Sheriff's Office.
 Hornblum directed a number of efforts to improve and upgrade the office such as initiating a campaign to improve the dire conditions of the 7th floor cell room in City Hall.
 He resigned from the Sheriff's Office in 1994 to research and write a book about the history of the Holmesburg medical experiments.
 The book was released under the title Acres of Skin in 1998.